Planning your stuff

 But it is precisely now that you are creating your future.

-You were “born to act”.
-Materialize your choices with actual actions.
-It is actions that will take you further, one step at a time.
+Your actions will take you further, one step at a time.

 Start planning your “stuff” from your actual situation, without racking your brains.